Meet the Arts Council Staff

 Since 2003 Jim has followed his dedication to building communities that support authentic self-expression.
 A recovering software engineer for the semiconductor industry, he served as the Executive Director of both the Diversity Center and the 418 Project before joining the Arts Council as Grants Program Manager in 2012.
 He left in 2015 for a position as Program Officer and Grants Manager at Community Foundation Santa Cruz County, but returned to the Arts Council in 2017, as Deputy and Tannery Director, to work more closely with community and the arts.

 As Tannery Director, Jim worked with his team to strengthen the Tannery community, create exceptional programming, and increase awareness of everything happening on this campus.
 As Deputy Director, Jim worked with the Program Directors to execute our new strategic plan.
-Now, as Interim Executive Director, Jim will work with the entire Arts Council team to advance our mission while the board conducts a search for our new Director.
+Now, as Executive Director, Jim works with the entire Arts Council team to advance our mission.

 On a personal note, Jim has three children (Serenity, Andrew, and Nate) that he adopted through the foster system.
-They came to him in 2011 and are now 12, 14, and 15 years old!
+They came to him in 2011.
 In addition to parenting, Jim loves to dance, hike, and read fantasy/science fiction novels.

 Grants Program Manager